chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 ##### Pay the Price : Combat Move

 Being forced to make the Endure Harm move is the obvious result when you must Pay the Price in a fight, but there’s much more that can happen in a dynamic combat situation.
 You lose your footing.
 You drop your weapon.
 Your shield is shattered.
 A goal is lost to you.
 A companion or ally is injured.
 You are put in a perilous position.
 A new threat reveals itself.

 Mix it up.
 Make combat exciting and cinematic.
 Whatever happens, make the outcome one you wish you had avoided.
-If in doubt, roll on the Pay the Price table or Ask the Oracle.
+If in doubt, roll on the Pay the Price table or Ask for Inspiration.

-##### Ask the Oracle : Combat Move
+##### Ask for Inspiration : Combat Move

-In solo and co-op play, you can Ask the Oracle about your foe’s objectives, tactics, and specific actions.
-The oracle can also help determine the outcome of events or introduce new twists.
+In solo and co-op play, you can Ask for Inspiration about your foe’s objectives, tactics, and specific actions.
+The inspiration can also help determine the outcome of events or introduce new twists.

 Use this move sparingly.
 For the most part, trust your instincts.
 Your actions trigger reactions.
 Who are you fighting?
 What do they want?
 What do they do next?
 Your first impulse is often the right one.

-Chapter 6 includes the Combat Action oracle which you can use to prompt an NPC action or response in a fight.
+Chapter 6 includes the Combat Action inspiration table which you can use to prompt an NPC action or response in a fight.
 You can also leverage the description of your foe’s tactics in chapter 5 to guide their behavior.

 Be mindful of your surroundings and other characters.
 Ask questions.
 “Can I take cover here?”, “Is the river shallow enough to cross?”, “Do the villagers flee?”
 Consider your foe’s actions and your opportunities in the context of the environment.

-In guided play, the GM is your oracle.
+In guided play, the GM is your inspiration.
 When you have questions about what happens next, look to them, or talk it out at the table.
-Your GM is free to use the Ask the Oracle move to answer questions.
+Your GM is free to use the Ask for Inspiration move to answer questions.

 ### Suffer Moves

 These moves are made as a result of a perilous event or bad outcome on other moves.
 They represent what happens to you, and how you hold up against the trauma.

 * When you face physical damage, make the Endure Harm move.
 * When you score a miss on the Endure Harm move, and your health is at 0, you may need to Face Death.
 * When your companion is exposed to harm, make the Companion Endure Harm move.
 * When you are demoralized, afraid, or acting against your best intentions, make the Endure Stress move.
 * When you score a miss on the Endure Stress move, and your spirit is at 0, you may need to Face Desolation.
 * When your supply falls to 0, all characters make the Out of Supply move.
 If you are at 0 supply and suffer additional -supply, you each need to reduce your health, spirit, or momentum tracks by that amount.
 * When your momentum track is at its minimum (-6), and you suffer additional -momentum, make the Face a Setback move.

 Making a suffer move is not, however, the only possible outcome of a failure.
 You might face story complications or new dangers.
 You might lose an item.
 Your relationship with another character might be tested.
 Keep it fresh and interesting.
-When in doubt, Ask the Oracle.
+When in doubt, Ask for Inspiration.

 #### Endure Harm